ReporterAdam/Tennessee-Lookout-Cash-For-Clout-Political-Spending-database/README.md

 This project is broken down into a Jupyter Notebook, which scrapes the Tennessee Registry of Election Finance's campaign contribution and expenditures database and organizes that data.

 For lobbying spending, I make a twice-a-year request to the Registry, which provides us with a CSV covering the latest six-month period.
-I then clean that data here.